MiswaQ/FantasyBlog/README.md

 #### Comment form
 ![Comment form](https://res.cloudinary.com/miswaq/image/upload/v1708863860/Fantasy/Comment_form_zqgzj5.png)
 <br>
-The comment form is at the end of everyblog post so that the user is able to comment after they´ve read the post if logged in.
+The comment form is at the end of every blog post so that the user is able to comment after they´ve read the post if logged in.
-The user will get an alert that the comment is going to bbe validated before it is published.
+The user will get an alert that the comment is going to be validated before it is published.

 #### Edit Delete post
 ![Edit Delete post](https://res.cloudinary.com/miswaq/image/upload/v1710771055/Edit_Delete_oo2lkq.png)